2.3 Spinal Conditions

 - McKenzie (Mechanical Diagnosis and Therapy) classifies pain as derangement, dysfunction, or postural, and uses directional preference and centralization of symptoms to guide exercise direction.

-- After lumbar laminectomy or fusion, BLT precautions — no bending past 90 degrees at the hip, no lifting more than 5-10 pounds, no twisting — typically apply for 6-12 weeks per surgeon.
+- After lumbar laminectomy or fusion, BLT precautions — no Bending past 90 degrees at the hip, no Lifting more than 5-10 pounds, no Twisting — typically apply 6-12 weeks per surgeon.

 Disc Herniation

+A positive straight leg raise (SLR) reproducing leg symptoms between 30-70 degrees supports lower-lumbar radiculopathy.
 Many posterolateral herniations centralize with lumbar extension — repeated prone press-ups, prone propping, and posture re-education.
-The PTA monitors for centralization (symptoms moving proximally) as a favorable sign and peripheralization (symptoms moving distally) as an unfavorable sign that warrants PT communication.
+The PTA monitors for centralization (symptoms moving proximally toward the spine) as favorable and peripheralization (symptoms moving distally) as unfavorable, reporting peripheralization to the PT.

 Spinal Stenosis

-Narrowing of the spinal canal or neuroforamen — typically degenerative in older adults.
-Hallmark neurogenic claudication: bilateral leg pain/heaviness with standing and walking that improves with flexion (leaning on a shopping cart, sitting, or walking uphill).
-This is the classic 'shopping cart sign.'
+Narrowing of the central canal or neuroforamen, usually degenerative in older adults.
+The hallmark is neurogenic claudication: bilateral leg pain, heaviness, or paresthesia with standing and walking that improves with flexion — leaning on a shopping cart, sitting, or walking uphill (the 'shopping cart sign').
+This contrasts with vascular claudication, which is relieved simply by stopping activity regardless of spinal position.

-PTA-implemented flexion-bias program: posterior pelvic tilts, single and double knee-to-chest, seated lumbar flexion, stationary cycling (flexed posture), and progressive walking with rests on a bench or cart.
-Avoid prolonged extension activities.
+A PTA-implemented flexion-bias program includes posterior pelvic tilts, single and double knee-to-chest, seated lumbar flexion, stationary cycling in a flexed posture, and progressive walking with rests on a bench or cart.
+Prolonged extension activities (prone press-ups, overhead reaching) are avoided because extension narrows the canal further.

 Spondylolisthesis (Meyerding Grading)

-Spondylolisthesis is the anterior translation of one vertebra on another, often at L5-S1.
+Spondylolisthesis is anterior translation of one vertebra on the one below, most often at L5-S1.
+The Meyerding grade is based on percentage of slip.

 | Grade | Slip Percent | Typical Management |